-Kentucky Trivia: Northern Kentucky University (NKU) began in 1948, when an extension campus for the UK was opened in Covington, known as the UK Northern Extension Center.
+Kentucky Trivia: Northern Kentucky University (NKU) began in 1948 when an extension campus for UK opened in Covington, known as the UK Northern Extension Center.
 After 20 years in operation, it became an autonomous four-year college under the name Northern Kentucky State College (NKSC).
-In 1970, Dr. W. Frank Steely was hired as the first president.
+In 1970, the school hired Dr. W. Frank Steely as the 1st president.

-September 16, 1996, Terrence Wade Wilcutt from Russellville was aboard the STS-79 Atlantis when it launched from Kennedy Space Center.
+September 16, 1996, Terrence Wade Wilcutt from Russellville lifted off in the STS-79 Atlantis as it launched from Kennedy Space Center.
 The crew transferred over 3.5 tons of supplies to and from the Mir Space Station and exchanged U.S. astronauts on Mir for the first time, leaving John Blaha and bringing Shannon Lucid home after her record six months stay.
 The flight duration was 10 days, 3 hours, 18 minutes, traveling 3.9 million miles in 159 orbits of the Earth.

 September 16, 1996, Kentucky Senator Barry Metcalf representing Richmond not only asked the Legislative Research Commission to draft a bill calling for research on industrial hemp, but talked at length about the plant afterward.
-He also made it clear he was no “Gatewood” and opposes marijuana.
-The man was ahead of his time.
+He also made it clear he was no “Gatewood” and opposed marijuana.

-September 16, 2003, the University of Kentucky announced that it would stop coal mining in the 14,000-acre Robinson Forest it owns in Eastern Kentucky.
-President Lee Todd also pledged to raise money another way to continue the scholarship program that was funded by the mining.
+September 16, 2003, UK announced that it would stop coal mining in the 14,000-acre Robinson Forest it owned in Eastern Kentucky.
+President Lee Todd also pledged to raise money another way to continue the scholarship program funded by the mining.

 September 16, 2015, Kentucky state officials announced they were evaluating a roadside drug test that could monitor drivers that were high on drugs.
 According to the state in 2015, driving high kills more than 200 people a year on Kentucky highways.

 September 16, 2017, Muhammad Ali’s boyhood home on Grand Avenue closed its doors.
 The museum opened a few days before Ali passed away.
-The key investor in the project, a boxing fan turned lawyer said at the closing he was extremely disappointed and moved the home to Las Vegas.
+The key investor in the project, a boxing fan turned lawyer told a small crowd at the closing he was extremely disappointed and moved the home to Las Vegas.